caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 - The topology of the phylogeny.
 This is the structure of the evolutionary relationships.
 It can be thought of the branching order of a tree.

-- The lengths of the edges, also known as branches, in the phylogeny.
+- The lengths of the branches in the phylogeny.
 Length can mean different things, such as time elapsed or amount of expected evolutionary change.

 - Characters.
 The organism attributes under consideration.
 These include things like leg length, geographic location, a particular site in a particular gene, a physiological attribute, or a feature of genome organization.

 - Character states.
 The particular values that can be taken by different individuals for specific characters.
 If leg length is a character, a leg length character state could be 4.3 mm.
 For a site in a DNA sequence, a character state could be `C`, `G`, `T`, or `A`.

 - Models.
 These are hypotheses about how characters evolve.
 They take a mathematical and statistical form.
-For example, a model could describe the covariance between evolutionary changes in different characters, or be a set of functions that describe the probabilities of specific state changes along an edge.
+For example, a model could describe the covariance between evolutionary changes in different characters, or be a set of functions that describe the probabilities of specific state changes along a branch.
 Models are abstract representations of biological processes.
 They are deliberate simplifications that allows us to explicitly describe what we think the most important features of change are.
 We can make models as simple or complex as we like, but the more complex they are the more information we need to use them effectively.

 - Model parameter values.
 These are the specific values for terms in the model.
 In a model that indicates covariance between characters, the specific values in such a covariance matrix are model parameter values.
 If you have a set of functions that describe the probability of changing between particular states for a character, the model parameters include the rates in those functions.

 In order to make informative comparisons across species, both for inferring phylogenies and for phylogenetic comparative analyses, we need a unified ontological framework to refer to the same characters and character states in different organisms.
 This correspondence is provided by the concept of homology.
 Homology is a hypothesis that the same attribute is present in different entities because that attribute was present in their shared ancestor.
 Homology is a deceptively simple concept that can sometimes be devilishly difficult to define, test, and apply [wagner2014].

 \begin{figure}
 \includegraphics[width=9in]{figures/phylogenetic_analyses} \caption{(A) The primary components of a phylogenetic analysis.
-This mammal phylogeny and edge lengths are from http://vertlife.org.
+This mammal phylogeny and branch lengths are from http://vertlife.org.
 The organism silhouettes are from http://phylopic.org/.
 (B) Different analyses tend to take different approaches to these components.}(\#fig:intro-concepts)
 \end{figure}

 ## A unified perspective on phylogenetic studies